-If you are using the B2B allow list, you must make sure any domain you want to partner with using entitlement management is added to the list.
-Alternatively, if you are using the B2B deny list, you must make sure any domain you want to partner with is not added to the list.
+If you have been previously using the B2B allow list, you must either remove that list, or make sure all the domains of all the organizations you want to partner with using entitlement management are added to the list.
+Alternatively, if you are using the B2B deny list, you must make sure no domain of any organization you want to partner with is present on that list.

 If you create an entitlement management policy for All users (All connected organizations + any new external users), and a user doesn’t belong to a connected organization in your directory, a connected organization will automatically be created for them when they request the package.
-Any B2B allow or deny list settings you have will take precedence.
-Therefore, be sure to include the domains you intend to include in this policy to your allow list if you are using one, and exclude them from your deny list if you are using a deny list.
+However, any B2B allow or deny list settings you have will take precedence.
+Therefore, you will want to remove the allow list, if you were using one, so that All users can request access, and exclude all authorized domains from your deny list if you are using a deny list.

 If you want to create an entitlement management policy that includes All users (All connected organizations + any new external users), you must first enable email one-time passcode authentication for your directory.
-For more information, see Email one-time passcode authentication (preview).
+For more information, see Email one-time passcode authentication.

-For more information about Azure AD B2B external collaboration settings, see Enable B2B external collaboration and manage who can invite guests.
+For more information about Azure AD B2B external collaboration settings, see Configure external collaboration settings.